 - Customers are inconvenienced and annoyed

-- Customers share their negative experience with others on social media or via a star-based review on the ecommerce website.
+- Customers share their negative experience or complaints with others on social media or via a star-based review on the ecommerce website.

 - If gone unchecked, the brand now has a reputation for selling off sizes—and for allowing the problem to continue despite multiple forms of customer feedback.
 In this worst-case scenario, not paying attention to feedback adds insult to injury.